i3arnon/i3arnon.github.io/_drafts/idisposable-trumps-apm.md

 # IDisposable Trumps APM

-Now, since calling `Dispose` on an `IDisposable` instance cleans all resources up and invoking `EndXXX` on that instance after `Dispose` has no effect since it throws an `ObjectDisposedException` immediately there's no reason to call `EndXXX` after cancellation to begin with, especially if these exceptions become a performance issue.
+Now, since calling `Dispose` on an `IDisposable` instance cleans all resources up and invoking `EndXXX` on that instance after `Dispose` has no effect as it throws an `ObjectDisposedException` immediately there's no reason to call `EndXXX` after cancellation to begin with, especially if these exceptions become a performance issue.
 You can't control the implementation of the task-returning wrapper, but you can create one of your own that does accept a `CancellationToken` but doesn't call `EndXXX` if the token is cancelled.
 That way you can abandon the non-cancellable "stuck" operation, dispose of the instance to clear resources and avoid the unnecessary `ObjectDisposedException`:

 ```csharp
 static Task<UdpReceiveResult> UnsafeReceiveAsync(